Grand Master of the Order of Saint Lazarus

 The grand master of the Order of Saint Lazarus was the leader of an order of chivalry that was established by the Holy See in the 12th century.
 A number of Masters of the order, eventually termed Grand Masters, have been listed by previous historians of the order.

 The early history of the Order of Saint Lazarus, as in the case of several other medieval orders, is shrouded in a haze of reality and myth simply because the early historians of the various orders assumed the role of enthusiastic eulogists to the detriment of objective writing.
 The genealogists even went so far as to try tracing origins to personages and events in the Old Testament.
 The available early cartulary only confirms some of the individuals in the list.

-To complicate matters further, historical legacy and contingency is claimed by the modern-day Order of Saint Lazarus (statuted 1910) – see also: Grand Masters of the Order of Saint Lazarus (statuted 1910).
+To complicate matters further, historical legacy and contingency is claimed by the modern-day Order of Saint Lazarus (statuted 1910) – see also: Grand Master of the Order of Saint Lazarus (statuted 1910).

+Following the fall of Acre in 1291, the Order relocated its headquarters to the Château of Boigny in France.
+Over the subsequent centuries, the Order underwent a complex institutional evolution: